Anaesthetist

 As an anaesthetist you'll need to:

-- agree on an anaesthetic plan
+- develop and agree on an individualised anaesthetic plan with the patient and surgical team

 Salary

-- Salaries for newly qualified consultants start at £88,364 rising to £119,133 for consultants with ten to 19 years' experience.
+- Salaries for newly qualified consultants start at £109,725, rising to £145,478, depending on the length of your service.

-Consultants may apply for local and national Clinical Excellence Awards and are also able to supplement their salary by working in private practice.
+Consultants in England and Wales may apply for local Clinical Excellence Awards and national Clinical Impact Awards.
+You should also be paid more if you take on extra responsibilities in, for example, management or education.
+In Scotland, you can apply for discretionary points.
+Consultants are also able to supplement their salary by working in private practice.

+Income data from NHS Health Careers.
 Figures are intended as a guide only.

 Working hours